Romanization of Korean: Computer age

-In 1997, the National Academy of the Korean Language System was proposed.
-It was jointly proposed by the National Commission of Romanization of Korean and the Academy of Korean Language.
-The system is transliteral in nature; journalist Choe Yong-shik of The Korea Times alleged that the system was designed without the input of non-Koreans and mostly meant for ease of use for Koreans.
+In 1997, the National Academy of the Korean Language System was jointly proposed by the National Commission of Romanization of Korean and the Academy of Korean Language.
+The system is transliteration based; journalist Choe Yong-shik of The Korea Times alleged that it was designed without the input of non-Koreans and mostly intended for ease of use for Koreans.
 Under that system, Tongnimmun is rendered Dogribmun.

 Revised Romanization of Korean

 On July 7, 2000, the NAKL and Ministry of Culture and Tourism announced that South Korea would adopt a new system: Revised Romanization (RR).
-Road signs and textbooks were required to follow these rules as soon as possible, at a cost estimated by the government to be at least US$500–600 million.
+Road signs and textbooks were required to follow these rules as soon as possible, at an estimated cost of US$500–600 million.

 In a 2020 book, linguists Sungdai Cho and John Whitman argued that RR's lack of diacritics has "helped it gain widespread acceptance on the Internet".

 Romanization systems of the Soviet Union

-Around the late 1920s to 1930s, the Soviet Latinization movement, which sought to standardize use of variants of the Latin script across the Soviet Union, unsuccessfully attempted to supplant Hangul as the primary script for Korean.
-Koreans publicly debated whether to Latinize (i.e. use a romanization system in place of Hangul), with some publishing articles in the newspaper Sŏnbong.
-According to an 1931 article by B. K. Pashkov, a 1930 meeting by Korean members of the Communist Party and Komsomol in Vladivostok concluded with a resolution to Latinize as soon as possible.
+In the late 1920s to 1930s, the Soviet Latinization movement, which sought to standardize the use of Latin script variants across the Soviet Union, attempted to supplant Hangul as the primary script for Korean.
+Koreans publicly debated whether to Latinize (i.e. use a Latin script in place of Hangul), with some publishing articles in the newspaper Sŏnbong.
+According to a 1931 article by B. K. Pashkov, a 1930 meeting by Korean members of the Communist Party and Komsomol in Vladivostok concluded with a resolution to Latinize as soon as possible.
 Meanwhile, Russian scholars and bureaucrats also began proposing the same.

 The below plans were debated, with alternatives proposed, including ones by Kim Naksŏn (김낙선) and Pak Yŏngbin (박영빈).
-Overall, such proposals were never widely adopted, and were often received coldly by Koreans.
-Around 1934, the overall Soviet Latinization movement began to decline.
+Overall, such proposals were never successful, and poorly received by Koreans.
+By around 1934, the overall Soviet Latinization movement began to decline.